 KESD FY27 BUDGET INFORMATION

-Upcoming Informational Meetings for KESD FY27 Budget Revote
+Upcoming Informational Meeting for Kingdom East SD FY27 Budget Revote

-These meetings are intended to give voters a clear understanding of the updates and answer any questions ahead of the upcoming budget revote.
-Community members are encouraged to attend one of the sessions to stay informed and engaged.
-The budget revote is scheduled to take place on April 28th.
+This meeting is intended to give voters a clear understanding of the proposed budget, review key updates, and answer any questions ahead of the upcoming budget revote.
+Community members are encouraged to attend to stay informed and engaged.

 KINGDOM EAST SCHOOL DISTRICT INFORMATIONAL MEETING DETAILS: